justinluu8235/kitchen-assistant/README.md

 - I want to delete a recipe
 - I want to edit a recipe

+2. Search Recipes
+- I want to search recipes from Spoonacular API
+- I want to take recipes found and add them to my recipes.

-2. What's on the Menu page
+3. What's on the Menu page
 - When i view the page, I want to see a breakout of each day of the week
 - I want to see a date, and what recipes I will be making that day
 - Next to each day, or week, I want a option to take those recipes, and generate a shopping list

-3. Shopping List
+4. Shopping List
 - I want to see a list of items to buy, along with quantity
 - I want the option to add, delete, or edit items

-4. Pantry Manager
+5. Pantry Manager
 - I want to see a list of items that I always have in my pantry
 - I want to perform CRUD operations on these
 - I want to have these items excluded from my shopping list when I generate shopping list bassed on recipes

-5. Search Recipes
+6. Friends
+- I want to be able to add friends
+- I want to be able to view their recipes
-- I want to search recipes from Spoonacular API
+- I want to be able to save their recipes into my recipes
-- I want to take recipes found and add them to my recipes.
+- I want to be able to request them to make their recipes

 ---